zuzg/domain-aware-hyperspectral-ml/README.md

 Change between datasets and models in config files.

 ### 2. Regression on HYPERVIEW
-For HYPERVIEW 2 see branch hyperview2.
+For HYPERVIEW 2 see the branch `hyperview2`.
 For HYPERVIEW 1 run:
 ```bash
 python src/entrypoint.py --config configs/hyperview.yaml
 ```

 ### 3. Notebooks
-See `grsl_viz.ipynb` for visualization code.
+See `notebooks/grsl_viz.ipynb` for visualization code.